Chimney Repair

 6. Relining the Chimney Flue

 Flue relining is especially important for older homes with unlined chimneys.
-Modern building codes require chimneys to have a protective liner to prevent heat transfer to combustible materials within the home’s structure.
+Modern chimney construction codes require chimneys to have a protective liner to prevent heat transfer to combustible materials within the home’s structure.
 Upgrading your chimney liner improves overall safety and ensures compliance with current regulations.

 Keeping Your Chimney in Optimal Condition